 This document covers the learning accrued by RNIB from three eye hospital trusts on their experience of reducing unnecessary sight loss in glaucoma patients through decreasing the number of delayed follow up appointments for glaucoma patients and patients lost to follow up.
-This work is in relation to the 2009 NICE Guidance: Glaucoma: diagnosis and management of chronic open angle glaucoma and ocular hypertension.
+This work is in relation to the NICE Guidance for Glaucoma: diagnosis and management of chronic open angle glaucoma and ocular hypertension.

 Aims and objectives